philc/book-notes/business/paul graham essays.md

       isn't to get good grades so they can get into a good college, but to learn and do."
   * "From what we've seen, being good seems to help startups in three ways: it improves their morale, it makes other people want to help them, and above all, it helps them be decisive."
   * "When founders seem unfocused, I sometimes suggest they try to get customers to pay them for something, in the hopes that this constraint will prod them into action."
+  * "Having to hit a growth number every week forces founders to act, and acting veruss not acting is the high bit of succeeding."
 * Succinctness is power (May 2002)
   * Which language is the best to think in?
 "Ultimately, I think you have to go with your gut.
 What does i feel like to program in the language?
 I think the way to find (or design) the best